MShbana/item-catalog/README.md

 ---

 ## TODO
-Fix the images' saving in S3 problem.
+Fix the storing of the movies' posters in the AWS S3 Bucket issue.

 ---
 ## Project Overview